 How to calculate Spearman correlation?

-is the sum of squared rank differences, and n
+Here, Σd^2 is the sum of squared rank differences, and n is the number of observations.

-Can Spearman correlation be used for non-linear relationships?
+Is Spearman correlation used for non-linear relationships?

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.